Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices: Out-of-model handling

 \section{Out-of-model handling}

-Outside the range for which Geant4-IcyMoons is defined ($T \in [1,10^7]~\mathrm{eV}$), particle transport must be closed by explicit boundary rules rather than by extrapolating tabulated cross sections.
-This is consistent with the hybrid construction adopted here, in which the combined interaction model is intended to be used only within its validated domain.
+Outside the range for which Geant4-IcyMoons is defined ($T \in [1,10^7]~\mathrm{eV}$), particle transport is closed through explicit boundary rules.
+This is consistent with the hybrid construction adopted here, in which the combined interaction model is intended to operate only within its validated domain.
+Below, we discuss all cases in which such closures apply.